fruityvince/Athena/README.md

+*Currently in beta, can be unstable.
+Feel free to give feedback and open issues if needed.*

 # What is Athena ?

 Athena is an **API** and a **Tool** made to create and manage Sanity Check and Fix process in Python.